konelav/writeups/GoogleCTF2019-BQ/Day1.Satellite.md

 Wow, I'm glad that there is no need to reverse all this application!
-Really, there are A LOT of different stuff, including networking, of course.
+Really, it has A LOT of different stuff, like regexps and networking, of course.
-We can see now that for jumping over "Unrecognized satellite" we must enter string "osmium".
-And check is case insensitive - this fact can't be seen from README.pdf!
+We can see now that for jumping over "Unrecognized satellite" we must to enter string "osmium".
+And the check is case insensitive - this fact can't be seen from README.pdf!
 Let's use it, just for not feeling myself so stupid.

     $ ./init_sat
     Hello Operator.
 Ready to connect to a satellite?